genropy/genro-routes/docs/FAQ.md

 **`nodes()` parameters**:

 - `basepath`: Start from a specific point in the hierarchy
-- `lazy`: Return callables for child routers instead of expanding
+- `lazy`: Return router references instead of expanding
 - `mode`: Output format (`"openapi"` for OpenAPI schema)

 ## Comparisons